Noyes Armillary Sphere: Production and installation

 Armillary spheres were added to a fence in north end of the park.

 By 1931, Jennewein had completed sculpting the sphere.
 Due to a limited budget, Jennewein's suggestion that the bronze sculpture be fire gilded and "burnished to a bright color" did not occur.
 Following its passage in the United States House of Representatives, a resolution to accept the sculpture on behalf of the country was passed by the United States Senate Committee on Public Buildings and Grounds on May 12, 1932.
 After Congress passed the final bill on June 10, 1932, to accept the sculpture and approve its location, President Herbert Hoover signed the bill into law.
 In December 1933, CFA members traveled to Brooklyn to assess the sculpture's progress at the Roman Bronze Works company.
 The founding process had taken 14 months and cost $2,800.
 Although the sphere was ready to be transported to Washington, D.C., there were delays in installing the foundation at the park and the sphere remained in New York.

 It wasn't until spring 1935 that the foundation was installed, followed by the sphere a few months later.
 The total cost of the project was $31,199.
 Work continued on the sphere through the following year.
-After the inscription "Given to the Federal City, MCMXXXVI, for Edith Noyes" was engraved, the sphere was dedicated on November 10, 1936.
+After the inscription "Given to the Federal City, MCMXXXVI, for Edith Noyes" was engraved, the sphere was dedicated (Note: Some sources give the date of November 10, 1936, but a few (Goode, National Park Service, Smithsonian) lists 1931, 1932, and 1934, which contradicts news articles from the 1930s.) on November 10, 1936.
 A bronze calibration plaque, located on a cast iron post by the sphere, was later installed to correct errors with time precision.
 Decorative armillary spheres were added on top of the wrought-iron fence located on the north end of the park.